 Best-rated overall treadmill

 This treadmill has 310 reviews, but it is the staggering 90 per cent five-star ratings that really made this treadmill stand out (in fact, of the remaining reviews, 7 per cent were four stars).
 According to one customer who gave this five stars, it’s the best they’ve used, having gone through three treadmills from cheaper brands in the last two and a half years.
 The treadmill deck sits on six castor-style wheels, which helps users move it into the best position at home.
 Reviewers who have this on both concrete and rubber surfaces happily report that it doesn’t move even when running fast.
 Thirty-nine reviewers overall said it was easy to put together despite being a large machine (it comes 95 per cent assembled, says one customer).
 The customer service for this treadmill, which comes with a two-year warranty for the parts plus a five-year warranty for the frame and motor, was also mentioned by almost 150 reviewers — or 50 per cent of all reviews in total.
 The company assisted promptly on minor problems, such as the belt slackening, and were able to advise customers on fixing it themselves.
 While it is expensive, 27 reviews mentioned great value for money.
-[Editor’s note: this product is sold out but is back in stock from May 20, 2020].
+[Editor’s note: this product typically dispatches in 3-5 weeks].

 Best-rated (less expensive) treadmill

-At under half the price of the Branx Fitness treadmill, this option by JLL is more affordable but still highly rated.
+At almost half the price of the Branx Fitness treadmill, this option by JLL is more affordable but still highly rated.
 It has an average rating of 4.3 stars out of 5, based on 113 reviews total, and is a good all-rounder based on the customer feedback.
 One man, who describes himself as an asthmatic 81-year-old, says it’s been a great way to do some basic exercises, while one retired couple say it’s helped them get into shape since quitting their 9 to 5 jobs.
 Reviews are mixed on whether this is a gym-quality product or not — while one person said it’s good for people wanting a more basic, affordable version, several customers say this treadmill is better quality than the one at their health centre.
 Twelve reviews said this was a sturdy piece of machinery, even at high speeds, and the built-in Bluetooth speakers were also mentioned in 11 reviews.
-[Editor’s note: this product is sold out but is back in stock from May 4, 2020.]
+[Editor’s note: this product will be in stock from January 18, 2021]

 Best-rated treadmill for beginners